inclyped-git/pre-releasematcodes/README.md

 Please use these codes appropriately and don't use exploit them to harm other users and etc; this is a open-source code.

 Thanks for using my code for aiding your revision/ improving by checking with mark schemes.

+Note: Fileforms are RAW version of the code; it won't work in BLAME.
+Download as .zip if you have python 3.8 installed on computer.